Bangkok-Food-Delivery/tora-decap/content/english/city-connect.md

 about_section:
   enable: true
-  title: YAKINIKU BUFFET BANG WA
+  title: YAKINIKU BUFFET IN BANG WA
   description: Welcome to TORA YAKINIKU x CAFE's first branch, located at The City Connect Kanlapaphruek Project.
 Our modern buffet-style yakiniku restaurant has been open since 2015 and is situated in Room No. 55/88-89.
 With a total of 14 tables, our restaurant can accommodate up to 60 guests at a time.
 Getting here is easy, with both the BTS Wutthakat and BTS Bang Wa stations nearby, and public transport options available that can take you here in just 10 minutes.

   gallery_items: